cloudify-cosmo/getcloudify.org/source/guide/3.2/reference-cli-tasks.md

 It's currently a part of the CLI code, and can be found at / mapped to: `cloudify_cli.bootstrap.tasks.bootstrap`.

-The task does more or less the following:
+The task does the following:

 1) It connects to the Manager machine, downloads the various Cloudify packages and installs them.